skulpt/skulpt/strings.rst

 Length
 ------

-The ``len`` function, when applied to a string, returns the number of characters in a string:
+The ``len`` function, when applied to a string, returns the number of characters in a string.

 .. activecode:: chp08_len1